 Regardless of why your teeth hurt, a type of toothpaste specially made for sensitive teeth may help.
 The most common brand is Sensodyne, though there are many brands on the market.

 Tartar Control Paste:

-Most toothpaste contains fluoride, but un-fluoridated paste (sometimes termed “toddler” or “training” paste) does not contain fluoride.
-Children under two years of age often swallow toothpaste and over time, fluoride can build up in your child’s body.
+Most toothpaste contains fluoride, but non fluoridated paste (sometimes termed “toddler” or “training” paste) does not contain fluoride.
+Children under two years of age often swallow toothpaste.
+Over time, fluoride can build up in your child’s body.
 This buildup can cause bright white, horizontal lines on permanent teeth.
 This is called fluorosis.

 Cavity preventing paste:

 Quality pastes should also contain fluoride to help make tooth enamel stronger and more resistant to decay.
-It is alright to have flavoring agents that do not cause tooth decay (saccharin, for example), and detergents, such as sodium lauryl sarcosinate, to make the paste foamy.
+It is alright to have flavoring agents that do not cause tooth decay.
+Many pastes have detergents, such as sodium lauryl sulfate, to make the paste foamy.

 Learn more about which types of toothpaste are best for you

-Do you have questions about dental products?
-Visiting the dentist every six months for regular dental exams and cleanings is the best thing you can do for your oral health, but at-home dental hygiene is just as important.
+Do you have questions about getting rid of bad breath?
+Visiting the dentist every six months for regular dental exams and cleanings is the best thing you can do for your oral health.
+At home dental hygiene is just as important.
 Call our office today 847.234.0517.
 Dr. Fondriest and our team serves patients in the North Shore and greater Chicago area.